52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

      - Falls back to `DateTimeDigitized` if `DateTimeOriginal` is unavailable
      - Uses sophisticated multi-level EXIF parsing to handle different camera formats
    - **Videos**: Attempts to read creation date from video metadata (MP4/MOV using mutagen library)
-   - **Fallback**: Uses the older of file creation or modification timestamp
+   - **Fallback**: Uses the older of file creation or modification timestamp (newer might have modifications)

 4. **Destination Path Generation**:
    - If date found: Creates path `YYYY/MM_Mmm/` (e.g., `2024/08_Aug/`)